Mirantis/rally-plugins/README.md

   - create namespace, namespaced pod, add clusterIP service without selector and with custom endpoints on pod, run job, which curl all these endpoints, then delete them all.
+  - create namespace, namespaced pod, add nodePort service with selector on pod, get node port and requests pod with node ip and port, then delete them all.

 For more details how to run and analyze tests, see `docs\source` directory.